aguirrealvaro/code-guidelines/doc.md

 - `perf` or `performance`: A code change that improves performance
 - `test`: Adding missing or correcting existing tests

-## Best Practices

 ### Eslint

 Eslint is set up to provide linting rules and improve code guidelines.
-Remember to run `yarn lint` before committing and pushing changes.
+Remember to run `npm run lint` before committing and pushing changes.

-When working on old legacy files, having the default IDE config may lead to several formatting changes.
-If that happens, there are three options:

-- Make a first commit a formatting commit, this way the dev making the future PR review can just look at the next commits an avoid the formatting one.

-- If the PR is really big and may have a lot of intermediate commits just for formatting, the review will be really hard to do.
-Hence, disabling `eslint.autoFixOnSave` and `editor.formatOnSave` (for VSCode IDE) may be the best option.
-Those files can be formatted in future PRs

-- If you know the files beforehand and some of them will need formatting, it's possible to make a first PR just to format all of them, quickly merge it and then start working on the real changes.

-### Commitizen

-Yo can use commitizen to format commits in order to have a unified commit template to fill in.

-- `yarn add -g commitizen`

-- Use `git cz` instead of `git commit`

-- Follow the walkthrough and add the relevant information

 ### Use `const` instead of `let` when possible